Atmospheric Sciences, B.S. (Lyndon)

 This link will take you to the B.S. in atmospheric science degree requirements listed in the 2017-18 academic catalog for Lyndon State College.
 Johnson State College and Lyndon State College will become Northern Vermont University on July 1, 2018.
 The 2018-19 NVU academic catalog will be available in early summer 2018.

 Pre-Atmospheric Sciences Program (Lyndon)

-If you need to strengthen your science and math background before you pursue an Atmospheric Sciences B.S. degree, this program will prepare you with math and physics courses and fieldwork.
+If you need to strengthen your science and math background before you pursue a bachelor of science degree in atmospheric sciences, this program will prepare you with math and physics courses and fieldwork.
 With this option, you’ll need at least five years to finish the B.S. degree program.
 Learn more here.
 (Link will take you to the current Lyndon State website.